karelia/MockServer/README.md

 As well as listening on it's assigned port, the server listens on a second port which can be used to fake FTP passive data connections.

-Any connection on this port will cause the contents of the <[KSMockServer data]> property to be sent back, followed by the connection closing.
+Any connection on this port will cause the contents of the <[KMS data]> property to be sent back, followed by the connection closing.

 ## Substitions